profetia/me/cv.typ

 2024/08\
 Research Intern, Advised by *Prof. Zhice Yang* #h(1fr) Shanghai, China\
 - *Understanding Hybrid Scheduling in Asymmetric Processors*
-  - Identified a bottleneck in eBPF-intensive workloads, common in malware analysis, for the Linux CFS and demonstrated the effectiveness of ITD updates in kernel space for the proposed ITD-guided scheduler.
+  - Identified cases where Linux's CFS performs suboptimally on AMP platforms and proposed patches to improve its scheduling decisions correspondingly.
-  - Provided a comprehensive benchmark of the proposed scheduler for virtualization and other kernel-heavy tasks.
+  - Provided a comprehensive benchmark for the patched scheduler with virtualization and other kernel-heavy tasks.
 // TODO: Replace with an official title if needed
 // - *Exploitation of Vulnerabilities in a Popular Commodity LIDAR Model*